 With smartphone penetration at an all-time high (especially in mature markets) there is enormous opportunity to leverage mobile apps as a driver of business.
 Mobile applications open new pathways for connecting with users across B2C and enterprise segments.
 Consumers can access the data, products, and services they require at the touch of a button.
 In enterprise scenarios, mobile apps bring immense flexibility and speed, simplifying tedious tasks to drive employee productivity.

 In this report, Damco analyzes the various levers of mobile application development, offering best practices on how to create an intelligent, ROI-focused estimation engine.
-To begin with, demarcate which devices and platforms are within the ambit of the project, removing unnecessary costs and efforts.
+To begin with, demarcate which devices and mobile application development platforms are within the ambit of the project, removing unnecessary costs and efforts.
 Answering this key question at the foundational stage can help mitigate unexpected additions and alterations.
 These include supported form factors, the hosting OS, processing power required, and other systems/apps integrations.
-Then focus on drilling down the key cost drivers.
+Then focus on drilling down the key cost drivers of custom app development.
 Finally, weave the information into a detailed costings outline.
 Let’s discuss these ideas in more detail.

 Key Cost Drivers Influencing Decision-Making

 1. Understanding if multi platform app development is required

 This is the single-most critical determining factor for any mobile application development project.
 Generally, enterprise apps are meant for internal use, working with a select set of devices according to corporate guidelines.
 This will automatically limit testing and development to a ready list of devices for design, build, and test procedures.
 B2C apps, on the other hand, will look at wider compatibility options, utilizing reusable components to reduce development efforts to a certain extent.It is important to remember that a single native app for two operating systems implies two distinct implementations.
 And, given that Android code cannot be entirely replicated in another ecosystem, the device/OS list will directly impact cost estimates.